-Burglary attorney, James Dimeas, has spent the past 25 years handling burglary cases in Cook County, DuPage County, Lake County, and Kane County.
+Burglary attorney, James Dimeas, has spent the past 29 years handling burglary cases in Chicago, Cook County, DuPage County, Kane County, and Lake County.
 James Dimeas understands how serious Burglary criminal charges are and understands the impact that they will have on your life.
-James Dimeas knows how the police and investigators investigate Burglary cases and how they put together their evidence.
-Chicago burglary lawyer, James Dimeas, will use his 25 years of experience to thoroughly examine the evidence in your case, knowing how the police and prosecutors build Burglary cases, and will look at every angle to try to win the case and have the charges dismissed.
+James Dimeas knows how the police and investigators investigate Burglary cases and how they put together their evidence and make Burglary cases.
+Chicago burglary lawyer, James Dimeas, will use his 29 years of experience to thoroughly examine the evidence in your case, knowing how the police and prosecutors build Burglary cases, and will look at every angle to try to win the case and have the charges dismissed.
 Burglary lawyer James Dimeas understands that every case is different and will examine your case thoroughly with an eye towards winning the case.

-James Dimeas has developed relationships with experts and ex-police officers who he consults with when defending Burglary charges in Illinois.
-Mr. Dimeas understands that often the police will rush to judgment and will make mistakes that will allow Mr. Dimeas to have the court exclude evidence and weaken the state's case.
-Sometimes the police will fail to administer Miranda warnings to suspects which will make it possible for James Dimeas to have the court throw out a statement.
-Sometimes the police will conduct the search of a residence or a vehicle without probable cause and without a search warrant.
-This mistake will allow Chicago Burglary lawyer, James Dimeas, to have the court throw out any evidence seized as a result of an illegal search.
+James Dimeas has developed relationships with experts and ex-police officers who he consults with when defending Burglary criminal charges, and Burglary Court cases in Illinois.
+James Dimeas understands that often the police will rush to judgment and will make mistakes that will allow James Dimeas to have the court exclude evidence and weaken the state's case.
+Sometimes the police will fail to administer Miranda warnings to suspects which will make it possible for James Dimeas to have the court throw out a statement or a confession.
+Sometimes the police will conduct a search of a residence or a vehicle without probable cause and without a search warrant.
+This mistake will allow Chicago Burglary lawyer, James Dimeas, to have the court throw out any evidence seized as a result of an illegal search and seizure.

 Developing an effective defense strategy for a Burglary case is critical for the representation of a Burglary case in Illinois.
-25 years of experience handling Burglary charges in Illinois gives Burglary lawyer James Dimeas a unique perspective on Burglary cases and gives him a thorough understanding of Illinois Law developed over 25 years of handling numerous Burglary cases throughout Cook County, DuPage County, Lake County, and Kane County.What is a Burglary in Illinois?
+29 years of experience handling Burglary criminal charges in Illinois gives Burglary lawyer James Dimeas a unique perspective on Burglary cases and gives him a thorough understanding of Illinois Law developed over-29 years of handling numerous Burglary cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.What is a Burglary in Illinois?

 Illinois defines Burglary 720 ILCS 5/19-1 as entering someone's vehicle or building with the intent to steal something.
 It's not enough to just enter a vehicle or a commercial property illegally or without permission.
-The state also has to prove that when the entry happened there was the intent to steal.
+The state also has to prove that when the entry happened there was the intent to steal something and commit a Theft.
 In many cases, proving the intent element of the criminal Burglary charge can be a problem for the prosecution.
-Since Burglary is a specific intent crime that requires intent, when the state is unable to prove the intent, they will usually be forced to reduce the charges to a Criminal Trespass which is a misdemeanor and which carries a misdemeanor sentence.
+Since Burglary is a specific intent crime that requires proof of intent, when the state is unable to prove the intent, they will usually be forced to reduce the charges to a Criminal Trespass which is a misdemeanor and which carries a misdemeanor sentence.
 Burglary is a Class 2 felony in Illinois which carries a potential prison sentence of three to seven years but allows for probation.
-In his 25 years of handling Burglary cases throughout Cook County, DuPage County and Kane County, Chicago Burglary lawyer James Dimeas has been successful in having Burglary charges reduced and dropped because he was able to weaken the state’s case and they were unable to prove the intent needed to get a conviction for a Burglary charge.
+In his 27 years of handling Burglary cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, Chicago Burglary lawyer James Dimeas has been successful in having Burglary charges reduced and dropped because he was able to weaken the state’s case and they were unable to prove the intent needed to get a conviction for a Burglary charge.

 Every Burglary case has its own specific and unique facts.
 It is not easy for the state to prove every element of a Burglary charge in Illinois.
 Burglary cases are won and lost on the specific facts of a case.
-Burglary lawyer, James Dimeas, has 25 years of experience handling virtually every type of Burglary case throughout Cook County, DuPage County, Lake County, and Kane County.
+Burglary lawyer, James Dimeas, has 27 years of experience handling virtually every type of Burglary case throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
 James Dimeas has learned to develop a defense strategy for every particular case depending on the specific facts of the case.
 Burglary lawyer, James Dimeas, will consider these possible ways of defending a Burglary charge.